starkfell/100DaysOfIaC/articles/day.62,suggestions.for.implementing.iac.md

 ## Conclusion

-In today's article we discussed some general considerations to take into account while implementing Infrastructure as Code.
+In today's article we discussed some additional considerations to take into account while implementing Infrastructure as Code.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.